-We develop this type of network in two ways.
-Firstly, the network is extended to be two dimensional and, secondly, an additional layer of coincidence detectors are placed between the incoming signal and the RTNN nodes.
+additional layer of coincidence detectors are placed between the incoming signal and the RTNN nodes.
 This allows the network to produce a simultaneous estimate of ITD and F0.
-Figure 1(c) shows a schematic of the new network.
+Figure 2 shows a schematic of the new network.

 The first layer receives the stimulus input (with each ear's signal fed into opposite sides of the grid) and is equivalent to the neural coincidence model of Jeffress [12].
 This layer acts as the first stage of stimulus separation: the outputs of each node represent each of the constituent, spatially separated, mixture sources.
 The RTNN layer is expanded to be two dimensional to allow the output of every ITD sensitive node from the top layer to be subject to the pitch analysis of a standard one-dimensional RTNN such as the one shown in Figure 1(b).
-The activity of the RTNN layer, therefore, is a two-dimensional map with ITD on one axis and pitch period on the other (Figure 1(c)).
+The activity of the RTNN layer, therefore, is a two-dimensional map with ITD on one axis and pitch period on the other.
+The example in Figure 2 shows the RTNN (bottom) indicating that the source nearest the right side of the head has a large pitch period, while the source towards the left side of the head has a small pitch period.
+Note that a source to the left of the head will exhibit a response in the right side of the ITD coincidence detector layer and, hence, also the RTNN (and vice versa).